Jake Abernathy, MD, MPH

 For those who have a permanent South Carolina license and are in good academic standing, both external and internal moonlighting opportunities exist.
 Moonlighting should not compromise the educational experience, but rather enhance it.

+Thank you for taking the time to apply to the MUSC CT Fellowship Program.
 We have currently finished the application process for the 2014-2015 academic year.
-We will start accepting applications for the 2015-2016 year on December 1, 2013.
-Applications are generally reviewed 12 – 18 months prior to the start of the fellowship year, with decisions being finalized in August.
-In addition, please send three letters of recommendation to the attention of J H Abernathy, III, MD, MPH care of Leslie Fowler either by email or mail.
+We are currently accepting applications for the 2015-2016 academic year.
+Applications are generally reviewed by the program director within a weeks time.
+Our match is done through the San Francisco match.
+In addition, please send three letters of recommendation to the attention of J.H.
+Abernathy, III, MD, MPH care of Dawn Leberknight either by email or mail.
 Your application will be considered complete when all three letters of recommendation have been received.
 We look forward to reviewing your application.

 CT Anesthesia Division